-Avoid.
-Use nation or ethnic group except for specific entities like a "tribal council" on a reservation.
-Within the United States, many Native Americans prefer nation because their people have signed treaties with the United States that recognize them as nations.
-Some Native Americans prefer their national affiliation instead of using generic term Native American, e.g., Navajo, Hopi, Cherokee.
+Use with caution.
+Use nation or ethnic group except for specific entities like a tribal council on a reservation or when a Native group or other group calls itself a tribe.
+Within the United States, many Native Americans prefer the term nation because their people have signed treaties with the United States that recognize them as nations.
+Some Native Americans prefer their national affiliation instead of using the generic term Native American, e.g., Navajo, Hopi, Cherokee.
 In Africa, avoid referring to different ethnic groups as tribes.
 Hutu and Tutsi are ethnic groups, just like Serbs, Croats and Muslims in the former Yugoslavia.
 A federally recognized tribe is an American Indian or Alaska Native tribal entity that is recognized as having a government-to-government relationship with the United States, with the responsibilities, powers, limitations, and obligations attached to that designation, according to the Bureau of Indian Affairs.
-In 2015 there were 566 federally recognized tribes.
-See American Indian.
+See American Indian, Native American, Native.

 Land held by the United States for the use and benefit of American Indian tribes.
 Virtually all trust land is on reservations.
 Tribes also can purchase land and petition the federal government to hold it in trust, protecting the land from encroachment or seizure.
 See reservation.